 A quick note about this years Lobsterfests in Belize dates for anyone planning to travel and enjoy them.

-The 2024/25 Belize lobster season is long over, ending – as it does every year – at the end of February.
-But now we’ve reached the end of May, it’s time to start thinking about all things crustacean again and look forward to the upcoming 2025/26 lobster fishing season, set to kick off in July.
-There’s a few weeks left to go, sure, but in Belize, lobster season always starts with a party, and parties often need planning to attend.
-So consider this a reminder as you start to salivate at the thought of barbecued lobster!
+The 2025/26 Belize lobster season is long over, ending – as it does every year – at the end of February.
+But now we’re well into June, it’s time to start thinking about all things crustacean again and look forward to the upcoming 2026/27 lobster fishing season, set to kick off next month.
+In Belize, lobster season always starts with a party, so consider this a reminder as you start to salivate at the thought of barbecued lobster!

 Lobster-Themed Carnivals